Aimag: Mongolia

 In Mongolia, an aimag is the first-level administrative subdivision.
 The country currently has 21 aimags.
-The capital Ulan Bator is administrated as an independent municipality.
+The capital Ulan Bator is administered as an independent municipality.

 During the Qing dynasty, Khalkha was subdivided into four aimags (Setsen Khan Aimag, Tüsheet Khan Aimag, Sain Noyon Khan Aimag and Zasagt Khan Aimag).
 An aimag was further subdivided into "banners" (khoshuu).
 Each aimag had an assembly of the local nobility, commonly named "league" in English (chuulga in Mongolian).
 This administrative structure was kept until 1930, when the current structure with smaller aimags, subdivided into sums, was introduced.